astampoulis/makam-paper-funpearl/artifact/README.md

     %use "literate/04-bindmany.md".

+The Makam REPL does not support line editing.
+The Docker image includes `rlwrap` that which should enable line editing in most environments.
+To use that, you have to use the `run-shell.sh` script in your host system, which will create a Docker container that gives you access to a shell (instead of dropping you directly onto the Makam REPL).
+Then you can run the Makam REPL with `rlwrap makam`:

+    ./run-shell.sh
+    rlwrap makam

 If for any reason volume mounting does not work in your system (if that's the case, some of the things above won't work, e.g. you do not get the usage message when you start up the Makam REPL), the Makam code is also available within the Docker image, in the `/static` directory.
-In order to use those, use the `run-shell.sh` script in your host system, which will create a Docker container that gives you access to a shell (instead of dropping you directly onto the Makam REPL), and switch to the `/static` directory before starting the Makam REPL and following the instructions above:
+In order to use those, use the `run-shell.sh` script as above, and switch to the `/static` directory before starting the Makam REPL and following the instructions above:

     ./run-shell.sh